4paradigm/rfcs/README.md

 Some changes do not require an RFC:

-- Additions that strictly improve objective, numerical quality criteria (speedup, better browser support)
+- Additions that strictly improve objective, numerical quality criteria
 - Fixing objectively incorrect behavior
 - Rephrasing, reorganizing or refactoring
 - Addition or removal of warnings